 Rani Arbo and Daisy Mayhem, Ranky Tanky (2010)

-This album won top honors from all the major family-music-awarding bodies in 2010 (NAPPA, Parents' Choice, etc.) and it deserved all the praise it received.
-Daisy Mayhem is one of the best American roots bands around these days, and their first family album is everything it promised to be: fun, tight, musically impressive, and...um...really fun.
-Band members Anand Nayak, Scott Kessel and lead singer Rani Arbo also all played major roles on my second album, These Are My Friends.
+This album won top honors from all the major family-music-awarding bodies in 2010 (NAPPA, Parents' Choice, etc.) and it deserved all the praise it got.
+Daisy Mayhem is one of the best American roots bands currently working, and their first family album is everything it promised to be: fun, tight, musically impressive, and...um...really fun.
+In the interest of both full diclosure and personal pride, I should say that band members Rani Arbo, Anand Nayak, and Scott Kessel have also all played major roles on my own family albums.
+You won't find a more generous or musical group of people anywhere.

 Session Americana, Table Top People Vol. 1 (2005)